Registration Dates and Procedures

 Tuition Payment/Financial Aid

-In order to utilize financial aid to help with your tuition payment, students must complete a 2019-20 FAFSA and have been awarded aid.
-In addition, you must be in good academic standing and have “accepted” the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan (if needed) on-line via your myUSF account and completed all requirements for disbursement associated with this aid.
+In order to utilize financial aid to help with your tuition payment, students must complete a 2023-24 FAFSA and have been awarded aid.
+In addition, you must be in good academic standing and have “accepted” the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan (if needed) online via your myUSF account and completed all requirements for disbursement associated with this aid.
 Please note that the PLUS Loan is a credit based loan and you must be credit approved by the Department of Education in order to receive PLUS Loan funds.
 Students must also be enrolled in a minimum number of units.
 Although federal guidelines stipulate that full-time students enroll in a minimum of six units and part-time students enroll in a minimum of three units in order to receive federal financial aid, the USF School of Law Residence Requirement requires a minimum of 12 units for full-time students and a minimum of 8 units (6 units with permission) for part-time students per semester.

 Please note that students who have an outstanding tuition balance due will have a registration hold placed on their student record and will not be allowed to register for classes until their previous tuition bill has been reconciled and the registration hold lifted by the USF Student Accounts Office.
 Failure to register for the semester during appointment times will likely result in a delay in receiving your financial aid.

 Course offerings, examination dates, and class schedules, including meeting times and locations are subject to change without notice.
 Students are advised to check the Course Schedule and the Exam Schedule for the most up-to-date information.